Frequently Asked Questions

 - prep space and storage inside the building

-The Hatchery is a joint venture between two Chicago non-profits: Accion Chicago and the Industrial Council of Nearwest Chicago (ICNC).
+The Hatchery is a joint venture between two Chicago non-profits: Accion and the Industrial Council of Nearwest Chicago (ICNC).

 The City of Chicago and its affiliates provided a portion of the land, grants, tax increment financing, and new markets tax credits to help reduce the debt the project must carry, and a lengthy list of donors, investors, and sponsors provided crucial support to the project.